Telvine Learn

 OpenAI Codex.codex-plugin/plugin.json at the plugin rootskills/, hooks/, .app.json, .mcp.json, and assets/ as needed

-Anthropic Claude Cowork / Claude Code.claude-plugin/plugin.json at the plugin rootSkills, connectors, agents or sub-agents, hooks, MCP config, commands, and assets as supported
+Anthropic Claude Cowork / Claude Code.claude-plugin/plugin.json at the plugin rootSkills, commands, agents, hooks, MCP servers, output styles, LSP servers, settings, user config, dependencies, scripts, bins, themes, and monitors as supported

 OpenClawOpenClaw plugin packageTools, Skills, channels, model providers, agent harness integrations, speech, media, web, generation, and runtime components as needed